-I mostly work in the Midlands and, as I become known, increasingly throughout northern France.
+I mostly work in the Midlands down to the south coast and, as I become known, increasingly throughout northern France.
 The majority of my work is weddings.

 Where do you work, will you travel?

 This is the vital stage, I tend to get obsessed with detail, truly understanding what the client wants, you can find more HERE.

 What happens before the wedding or the event?

 With proper planning it should be plain sailing although I can't put aside your wedding nerves!
 You can find more HERE.

 How does it all work on the day?